DIY Home Improvement Tools

 Sands in all directions for a consistently smooth finish.
 Keep the sander moving at all times to avoid leaving gouges in the wood.
 Also a good choice for auto body finishing.

 Make quick, rough cuts of plaster lath, wood and metal framing to demo walls.
 Metal and wood cutting blades are available for this saw ranging from 4 to about 12 inches.
 To demo walls, drill a pilot hole first to allow for inserting the blade and then begin cutting.
 Press the base of the saw firmly against the surface you're cutting while operating the saw and watch for the tip of the blade hitting nearby surfaces as it moves in and out.

 Cut curving lines to make circles and other shapes for decorative wood projects.
 Also called a jig saw, this tool can be used to cut all types of materials from metals, to PVC, to fiberglass.

 A wood router is a very versatile tool for cutting and shaping wood.
-With a high speed (20,000 to 28,000 rpm) wood router, a few carbide tipped router bits and some specialty and shop-made jigs you have a tool that will cut almost any wood working joint.
+With a high speed (20,000 to 28,000 rpm) wood router, a few carbide tipped bits, and some specialty or shop-made jigs you have a tool that will cut almost any wood working joint.

 Cut dados, rabbets, dovetails, tongue and groove and mortise and tenon joints, as well as decorative shapes in wood for handmade molding and signs.
 In fact, many of the jobs in the wood shop can be done with a well accessorized router.